Macy StormSenior Content Creator

-If you want to drive more local customers to your business, you must invest in Google My Business SEO.
-By claiming and optimizing your Google My Business listing, you’ll be on your way to earning new local leads.
+If you want to drive more local customers to your business, you must invest in Google Business Profile Listing SEO.
+By claiming and optimizing your Google Business Profile listing, you’ll be on your way to earning new local leads.

-On this post, we’ll discuss how to set up your Google My Business listing, plus how to optimize your Google My Business listing.
+In this post, we’ll discuss how to set up your Google Business Profile listing, plus how to optimize your Google Business Profile.

 Let’s get started!

-How to set up your Google My Business listing
+How to set up your Google Business Profile listing

-If you haven’t claimed or set up your Google My Business listing, it’s completely free for you to do so.
-These listings appear in Google Search and on Google Maps.
-Having a Google My Business listing is a great way to connect with local visitors.
+If you haven’t claimed or set up your Google Business Profile listing, it’s completely free for you to do so.

-Once you have your listing verified, you can start optimizing your Google My Business listing.
+- Once you have your listing verified, you can start optimizing your Google Business Profile listing.

-How to optimize your Google My Business listing in 7 steps
+How to optimize your Google Business Profile listing in 7 steps

-Now that you’ve verified your listing, you can start doing search engine optimization (SEO) for Google My Business.
-Here’s how to optimize your Google My Business listing:
+Now that you’ve verified your listing, you can start doing search engine optimization (SEO) for Google Business Profile.
+Here’s how to optimize your Google Business Profile: